 Sadly, iris plants are quite inviting to a variety of pests.
 Use a simple pesticide made of warm water and dish soap to spray away any unwanted pests.

-Give these simple tips a try when you grow iris flowers in your garden this year.
+Give these simple tips for growing beautiful irises a try when you grow iris flowers in your garden this year.
 In no time you will have beautiful blooms, and creatures such as butterflies and hummingbirds wanting to stop by and say hi.
 Cut the iris blooms to use in vases or centerpieces, or just enjoy the color they offer in the yard.
 However you enjoy them, they are a perennial you will look forward to coming back year after year.